bata24/gef/docs/FAQ.md

 Yes.
 However, it is becoming difficult to find new targets to support.

 This is because three things are required:
-1. toolchain
+1. Toolchain
     - `linux-headers`, `binutils`, `gcc`, `glibc` (or `uClibc`) are needed.
     - A prebuilt tarball is preferred.
-2. qemu-user
+2. Qemu-user
-    - It needs an implementation of gdb-stub.
+    - It needs an implementation of GDB stub.
-3. gdb
+3. GDB
     - It needs `python3` support.